digital-ai/release-integration-sdk-workshop/README.md

 This is all to get started!

-The template project to get you started provides build scripts and a development environment that will launch Digital.ai Release with a temporary license.
+The template project provides build scripts and a development environment that will launch Digital.ai Release with a temporary license.

-### Development exercises
+### Requirements for part 2: Create your own task

-To start developing the integrations plugins, install the following
+To start developing the integrations plugins, you will need

 * [Python3](https://www.python.org/downloads), version 3.11
 * The `pip` installer tool (bundled with Python)
 * A code editor or IDE like VisualCode or PyCharm/IntelliJ

-### Production setup (optional)
+### Requirements for part 3: Production Setup with Kubernetes (optional)

 Container-based integration plugins are meant to run on a Kubernetes cluster.
-To have a hands-on experience you will need the following components.
+To have a hands-on experience you will need to install additional components.

 ⚡️ **Note:** Some Kubernetes experience is needed to make the best of this exercise.
 Feel free to skip this part if Kubernetes is all new to you (or be prepared for a steep learning curve)